 Butler’s Soy Curls:

-The essential ingredient in this recipe is Butler’s Soy Curls.
-They are made from non-GMO soybeans and provides both protein and fiber.
-Because they are sold dried, they need to be reconstituted.
+The essential ingredient in this healthy recipe is Butler’s Soy Curls which mimic the texture of beef jerky.
+The pieces are made from non-GMO soybeans and provides both protein and fiber.
+Because they are sold after going through a dehydrator, they need to be reconstituted before you use them in vegan meals.
 This is easily done with just plain water, either cold or hot.
-But for this recipe, we use hot water; it seems that the warm soy curls absorb the flavor mixture better.
+But for this recipe, we use hot water; it seems that the warm curls absorb the flavor mixture better.

 Hickory Smoke Powder:

-Hickory Smoke Powder adds a wonderfully rich smokey aroma and flavor to these soy curls.
-A little goes a long way, and Smoke Powder lasts a long time in your cupboard.
+Hickory Smoke Powder adds a wonderfully rich smokey aroma and flavor to these curls.
+A little goes a long way in vegan jerky recipes, and Smoke Powder lasts a long time in your cupboard.

-Smoked paprika is another remarkable ingredient to add to these soy curls.
+Smoked paprika is another remarkable ingredient to add to these curls.
 It provides another layer of flavoring.
-If you do not have the smoked version of paprika, use plain paprika instead.
+If you do not have the smoked version of paprika, use plain paprika instead, or cracked black pepper for even less of a smoky taste.

 Fresh Lemon Juice: